cybersource-tpi/cybersource-plugins-commercetools-fork/docs/Authorize-a-Payment-With-Payer-Authentication.md

 10. Check the value of the isv_payerAuthenticationRequired field on the created payment.
 If the value is true, perform the following steps

-    submit the stepup form buy using the `stepUpURL` & `accessToken`
+    submit the stepup form by using the `stepUpURL` & `accessToken`.
+See [Step-Up IFrame](https://docs.cybersource.com/content/dam/new-documentation/documentation/en/fraud-management/payer-auth/rest/payer-auth-rest.pdf) to get more details about step up Iframe.

     a.
 The payer authentication window will be displayed and when the user completes the process, the user is redirected back to the consumerAuthenticationInformation.returnUrl within the iframe.

     b.
-Update the commerce tools payment to set the value of custom.fields.isv_responseJwt to the value extracted from the Cardinal response
+Update the Commercetools payment to set the value of custom.fields.isv_responseJwt to the value extracted from the Cardinal response

 11. Add a transaction to the payment with the following values populated